heavyind/vue-bi18n/README.md

 Vue.use(bi18n, cfg);
 ```

-## Usage

-Assuming we passed a configuration object supporting English and French via a `languages: ['en', 'fr']` property, usage is as follows:
+For this example, assume we want to support English and French via a `languages: ['en', 'fr']` property on our configuration object.
+Usage is as follows:

 ```
 <bi18n>